10 Strange Animals and Where to Go to See Them

 6. Fossa (Madagascar)

-These cat-like animals can measure up to 4ft in length and researchers believe they are most closely related to the more familiar mongoose and other animals like it, although they look a lot like cougars.
+These cat-like animals can measure up to four feet in length, and researchers believe they're most closely related to the more familiar mongoose and other animals like it, although they look a lot like cougars.

-Fossa primarily eat lemurs, and is the only carnivore on Madagascar that is big enough to eat even adult lemurs.
+Fossa (fosa) primarily eat lemurs, and is the only carnivore on Madagascar that's big enough to eat even adult lemurs.

 7. Sloth (Latin America)

-Known for their slowness of movement, sloths can be found among the trees in Latin American countries such as Panama, Brazil, and many more.
+Known for their slowness of movement, sloths can be found among the trees in Latin American countries such as Panama, Brazil, Costa Rica and many more.

-Their faces look slightly dopey and from some angles they seem to be smiling.
-Their slowness of movement is due both to their slow metabolism, a result of their leaf diet, and is also thought to help them escape detection by predators who hunt by sight.
+Their faces look slightly dopey, and from some angles, they seem to be smiling.
+Their slowness of movement is due to their slow metabolism, a result of their leaf diet, and is also thought to help them escape detection by predators who hunt by sight.

-Sloths today might be small and cute, but up until about 11,000 years ago their ancestors roamed on the ground and were larger than modern elephants.
+Sloths today might be small and cute, but until about 11,000 years ago, their ancestors roamed on the ground and were larger than modern elephants.

 Confusingly, these insects are actually wasps of multiple different breeds.
 The females are wingless and hairy, and very much resemble ants.

-Some specimens in Chile have been found with black and white colouring, and when you see these you will understand why they are also called ‘panda ants’.
+Some specimens in Chile have been found with black and white colouring, and when you see these, you'll understand why they're also called ‘panda ants’.

 9. Pink Fairy Armadillo (Argentina)